Klotho deficiency: The missing link between salt and hypertension

 The anti-aging factor produced by your kidneys

-The team of scientists at the center of the research was aware of one important factor that started them on the trail to the truth…
+The scientists at the center of the research were aware of one important factor that started them on the trail to the truth…

 And that was this: In general, young people are less sensitive to salt and are unlikely to develop hypertension, whereas older people react worse to high sodium intake and are likely to develop hypertension.